lscoppitto/docs-v3/docs/gettingstarted/4ZeroBox_mobile.md

 ### **Unboxing Time!**

-Inside the box, you will find the 4Zerobox Mobile, terminal connectors and the warnings and instructions manual.
+Inside the box, you will find the

+*  4Zerobox Mobile
+*  Antennas
+*  DIN Rail compatibile-packaging
+*  Warnings and instructions manual

 <figure>
   <a data-fancybox="gallery" href="../img/unbox_4zb.png">